Board Member Application

 Are you a KAC Member?

-Have you volunteered for the KAC before?
+Have you volunteered before?

 Have you reviewed the website for goals, mission statement, and vision?